 Micah’s Promise will be a residential program serving girls 12-17 who are survivors of DMST.
-The program will offer a continuum of care including therapy, education, and life skills classes, designed to foster holistic change in the life of each survivor.
+The program will offer a continuum of care including therapy, education, and life skills classes.
+The program is designed to foster holistic change in the life of each survivor.
 Incorporating a safe, supportive environment for each survivor, allowing her to heal, grow, and create a new future in her own time.
 Each girl will be encouraged to set personal goals in her therapy and education.

-, daily group therapy, and family therapy twice a month.
-Therapy is Strength-Based and trauma informed, meeting each survivor at her place of need and working towards healing.
+Therapy programs are Strength-Based and trauma informed, meeting each survivor at her place of need and working towards healing.

 Educational success is an important key to removing barriers for survivors in order for them to progress towards living a healthy lifestyle.
 Micah’s Promise will become a certified Georgia Residential Treatment School under the jurisdiction of Muscogee County School.
 Because vulnerable girls do not respond to traditional education, Micah’s Promise will provide a hybrid learning style that is an interactive, hands-on, memorable learning environment.
-Because these girls have a history of truancy, an environment that allows them to catch up enables them to self-motivate their own learning.
-A self-directed, strength-based program of differentiated instruction has proven to be successful.
-Academic services will include a personalized curriculum developed for each girl.
-An accredited online curriculum will be obtained which will help facilitate the progression of each girl no matter the current gaps in her education.
-Providing and addressing the academic gaps of the girls is essential in empowering and securing a successful life trajectory.
+Our educational environment allows them to catch up and enables them to self-motivate their own learning.

-history of traumatic events, whether multiple events or a single traumatic event.
-TF-CBT is especially helpful in treating individuals experiencing PTSD and the goals of this treatment are a reduction of the negative behavior patterns, reduce stress and reaction to stress and increased positive emotional state (Goodtherapy.org, 2016).
+Trauma focused- cognitive behavioral therapy (TF-CBT) is an evidenced based therapy and treatment for children with a history of traumatic events, whether multiple events or a single traumatic event.
+TF-CBT is especially helpful in treating individuals experiencing PTSD.
+The goals of this treatment are a reduction of the negative behavior patterns, reduce stress, reaction to stress, while increasing a positive emotional state (Goodtherapy.org, 2016).